 Employees assigned to temporary modified duty shall maintain all certification, training and qualifications appropriate to both their regular and temporary duties, provided that the certification, training or qualifications are not in conflict with any medical limitations or restrictions.
-Employees who are assigned to temporary modified maintain any certification, training or quarters inform their supervisors of any inability to
+Employees who are assigned to temporary modified duty shall inform their supervisors of a any inability to maintain any certificat tion, training g or qualif icatio ns.